 Lymph nodes act as filters that can catch germs or cancerous tumor cells.
 When they do, lymph nodes increase in size and are easily felt.
 Reasons lymph nodes in the armpit area may be enlarged are:

 Cysts or abscesses under the skin may also produce large, painful lumps in the armpit.
 These may be caused by shaving or use of antiperspirants (not deodorants).
 This is most often seen in teens just beginning to shave.

 Other causes of armpit lumps may include:

 Home care depends on the reason for the lump.
 Check with your health care provider to determine the cause.

-Call your doctor or nurse if you have any unexplained armpit lumps.
-Do not try to diagnose lumps without professional help.
+Call your health care provider if you have an unexplained armpit lump.
+Do not try to diagnose lumps by yourself.

-Your doctor or nurse will examine you and ask questions about your medical history and symptom, such as:
+Your health care provider will examine you and gently press on the nodes.
+You will be asked questions about your medical history and symptom, such as:

 Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.